jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ### Design Notes

- - In the game, Expedition 67 employed the use of explosives to tear down walls in Sirene's coliseum.
-They succumbed to Sirene's musical wiles.
+ - In the game, Expedition 67 employed the use of explosives to tear down walls in Sirène's coliseum.
+They succumbed to Sirène's musical wiles.
  - This card models one such crew member.

 ## Expedition 70